How to look for records of... Death duties 1796-1903: further research

 - date of death or marriage of beneficiaries

 - cross references to other entries

-The process involved in finding a death duty register can be complicated.
-You need to identify the right one according to
+Where records are not available online the process involved in finding a death duty register can be complicated.
+You need to identify the right one according to:

 - the court that created it

 - the year the will was proved or letter of administration was granted

 4.1 How to search for country court death duties, 1796-1811